Jakubo0451/WSG-testcase-Fonts/ws-testcase-group4.md

 ## 2) Plain-language summary
 Limit the amount of fonts used on the page, optimize/subset and use the most performant file format available.
 Use pre-installed fonts wherever possible
 ## 3) Why it matters
-- Performance:
+- Performance: Faster font loading and less render blocking.
-- CO₂ / Energy:
+- CO₂ / Energy: Smaller font files reduce data transfer and emissions.
-- UX / Accessibility:
+- UX / Accessibility: Clear, consistent text improves readability.
 ## 4) Machine-testable? (yes)
 **Automatable:**
 Check that system fonts are replaced with accessible emojis.